 MORRIS, Joseph Henry.
 892. Private KEH.
 Entered France 15/09/1915.
 KIA 11/04/1918 (aged 29) at the defense of Vieille Chapelle.
 Son of Mrs. Emily Morris of Dudley Road, Northfield, Worcs; husband of the late Margaret Morris.
 Commemorated on the LOOS MEMORIAL, FRANCE.
 Entitled to 1914/15 Star trio and medals destroyed as unclaimed.

 MORRISON, Alexander.
 1896.
 Private.
 Enlisted in Dublin 30/04/1917.
-Served in Italy 9/02/1918 then France where he was taken Prisoner of War 11/04/1918 at Defense of Vieille Chapelle until 7/12/1918 in Prisoner of War Hospital in Lille.
-Discharged 21/03/1919.
-Born in 1888 and from Valparaiso, Chile.
+Served in Italy 9/02/1918 then France where he was taken Prisoner of War 11/04/1918 at the defense of Vieille Chapelle until 7/12/1918 in Prisoner of War Hospital in Lille.
+Discharged 21/03/1919 and returned to Chile in May 1919.
+Born in 1888 in Valparaiso, Chile.
 Entitled to British War and Victory Medals.
+Portrait photograph courtesy of the South Pacific Mail.

 MORRISON, Henry.
 1592.
 Private KEH.
 Transferred as Drummer 4th Battalion, King's Liverpool Regiment 5961.
 Discharged 9/07/1919.
 Entitled to British War and Victory Medals named to KEH.